Auzlex/monitoring-stations-api/README.md

     - The database state is correctly updated.
     - Error messages are appropriate for each failure case.

+- **DELETE /stations/:stationID**
+  - Tests deleting a station, including validation and error handling.
+  - Ensures the response status is 200 for successful deletion and 404 for non-existent stations.
+  - Test scenarios:
+    - Successfully deleting a specific station while preserving other stations in the database.
+    - Attempting to delete a non-existent station.
+  - Validates that:
+    - Only the target station is removed from the database.
+    - Other stations remain untouched and maintain their original data.
+    - The response message is appropriate.
+    - Non-existent stations return appropriate error messages.
+    - Database integrity is maintained during deletion operations.

+#### Records

+- **GET /stations/records**
+  - Tests retrieving pollution records from all monitoring stations.
+  - Ensures the response status is 200 for successful requests and 400 for invalid parameters.
+  - Test scenarios:
+    - Retrieving all records from all stations.
+    - Filtering records by timestamp range.
+    - Filtering records by pollutant type.
+    - Limiting the number of records returned.
+    - Handling invalid timestamp formats.
+    - Handling invalid timestamp ranges.
+    - Handling invalid limit values.
+    - Handling invalid pollutant types.
+  - Validates that:
+    - Records are properly combined from all stations.
+    - Each record includes the station name.
+    - Filters are correctly applied.
+    - Records are sorted by timestamp (newest first).
+    - Error messages are appropriate for each validation case.
+    - Response format matches the expected structure.

 #### Example output

 ```sh